 Smart IVR routing allows your business to route calls based on the caller’s phone number.
 One can sort this either by phone number, range, or country.

 For example, it is possible to define a list of numbers from a specific country code and forward them automatically to their designated IVR queue for personalized services.
-You can also set up an IVR system where all calls from a particular country have specific action, such as being routed to a queue dedicated to this country, have a language or culture-specific team of agents, play an IVR, blacklist them, or more.
+You can also set up an IVR system where all calls from a particular country have specific action, such as being routed to a queue dedicated to this country, having a language or culture-specific team of agents, playing an IVR, blacklisting them, or more.

 Force Hangup Feature

 ZIWO can also help you start an IVR with outgoing calls.
 ZIWO API generates this process, and it will allow the company agents to call a specific client with a predefined IVR.
 Take a look at some examples below:

 - First: Scenario with a reminder instruction to a restaurant for dispatching orders.